NrgXnat/docker-images/slicer/slicer-notes.md

 ### Good

-* AddScalarVolumes
-* BRAINSFit
-    * Has a lot of parameters.
-May be too complex for me to learn for a test.
-* BRAINSROIAuto
+* AddScalarVolumes - Success, but I couldn't use one of the arguments.
-* BRAINSResize
+* BRAINSResize - Fail
-* BRAINSStripRotation
+* BRAINSStripRotation - Success
-* GaussianBlurImageFilter
+* GaussianBlurImageFilter - Fail
-* MultiplyScalarVolumes
-* SubtractScalarVolumes
+* MultiplyScalarVolumes - Success, but I couldn't use one of the arguments.
+* SubtractScalarVolumes - Success, but I couldn't use one of the arguments.

 ### Maybe